 From the time French opened the region to the fur trade in the late 1600s, Euro-Americans and Native Americans dwelt (mostly) in amity.
-In language, dress, and habit and ambition, the French (apart from the missionaries) were scarcely distinguishable from their hosts.
-This early white population was concentrated in a few trading posts; as the Indians did, they used the larger landscape but did not seek to possess much of it.
+In language, dress, habits, and ambition, the French (apart from the missionaries) were scarcely distinguishable from their hosts.
+Concentrated in a few trading posts, this early white population used the larger landscape as the Indians did but did not seek to possess much of it.

 As the above examples make clear, the French interregnum in the history of northeast Illinois is perhaps more accurately called the French-Indian interregnum.
 Old Chicago was a multicultural metropolis before political correctness gave the term standing.
 The village of Chicago that sprouted on the site of the old fort in the 20 years after 1812 was, as William Cronon notes in Nature’s Metropolis, “a polyglot world of Indian, French, British, and American cultures tied to a vast trading network that was no less Indian than European.”
 Cultural influence moved both ways.
-White traders learned Ojibway, the lingua franca of the trade, and the Indians who inhabited the trading posts learned a French patois.
-Its religion to the extent it had any, was a peculiar blend of Potawatomi spiritualism and French Catholicism.
+White traders learned Ojibway, the lingua franca of the trade, and the Indians who inhabited the trading posts learned a French patois; their religion was a peculiar blend of Potawatomi spiritualism and French Catholicism.

-The French had a devastating effect on the region’s Native American society, through their introduction of commerce and brandy.
+The French presence had a devastating effect on the region’s Native American society, through their introduction of commerce and brandy.
 They were to have less impact on the Euro-American society that replaced theirs.
 True, French Catholics were central to the establishment of the Roman Catholic Church in the region, indeed in Illinois.
 When Chicago was incorporated in 1833 nine of ten of its people may have been Catholic–mostly French, or people of mixed French and Indian blood.
 But that was the last institution that bore French fingerprints. and while new generations of French were among the immigrants to the later city, they never composed a significant part of modern Chicagoland.
 The French styles in architecture and urban planning that had such an impact on Chicago, for example, were much later imports, carried back here in the buzzing imaginations of Chicagoans schooled in Paris.
-(See Culture for more about Paris as model.)

 Northern Illinois in general was the place in which migrants from the Northeast spilled onto the prairie after migrating by boat from the east.
-Among the first important Euro-American ethnics to settle Chicagoland in numbers was the Yankees who were industrious farmers and sharp businessmen, tended to be against slavery and booze.
-Old Chicago was essentially a pre-modern society, and the arrival in numbers of progress-minded Yankees led not to military confrontation but they did upset the economic and social status quo that had evolved in the first generation of statehood as violently as the later Catholic Europeans and Southern African Americans would upset that of Chicago.
+Among the first important Euro-American ethnics to settle Chicagoland in numbers was the Yankees, industrious farmers and sharp businessmen who tended to be against slavery and booze.
+Old Chicago was essentially a pre-modern society, and the arrival in numbers of progress-minded Yankees upset the economic and social status quo that had evolved in the first generation of statehood as violently as the later Catholic Europeans and Southern African Americans would upset that of Chicago.
 And this clash of values that had much the same effect; the old Chicagoans were routed, and moved west, or disappeared into the new Chicago.
 The French and Indian influences might not have ever lived here, so scant is their influence on the modern city.

-While ethnics may have built the city in the most literal sense, they worked to a blueprint draw up for most part by its commercial elite, who in the early years were overwhelmingly Americans from New England and the Mid-Atlantic states, and most of them of ultimately British heritage.
+While ethnic peoples may have built the city in the most literal sense, they worked to a blueprint draw up for most part by its commercial elite, who in the early years were overwhelmingly Americans from New England and the Mid-Atlantic states, with most of them being of ultimately British heritage.
 (The names of the founders of the modern city—Hubbard, Wentworth, Palmer, Field, et al—make the point.)